zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

 })
 ```

-Let’s look at the Home component which is shared from remote application.
+Let’s look at the Home component which is shared from the remote application.

 ```typescript
 import { getProducts } from "../../utils/util";